Ever asked yourself “Who’s on the list of soccer’s all-time goal scorers?” – Well today you’re going to find out…

 Brazilian great Romario enjoyed a 22-year football career.
 During his career, Romario enjoyed stints with Vasco da Gama, PSV Eindhoven, Flamengo, and Barcelona.

 It was Romario’s two-season stint with Barcelona that he is often most remembered for by football fans.
 Romario scored 39 of his 772 goals with the Blaugrana.
+He’s definitely one of the most energetic goal scorers of all time.

 Josef Bican – 805 goals from 530 matches (1.52 per match)

-Austrian footballer Josef Bican became the world’s all-time leading scorer during a career that stretched from 1928 to 1955.
+Austrian footballer Josef Bican became the world’s all-time leading goal scorer during a career that stretched from 1928 to 1955.
 Bican played for the likes of Rapid Vienna, Slavia Prague, and Dynamo Prague.

 Bican was also a regular for the Austrian national team before changing to the Czechoslovakia national side.
 He played international football at a time when the national teams rarely played compared to modern football.